Polymer Chemistry

 5. Influenza A virus subtype H5N1 comparing of melt polymerization of an aromatic di-acid containing an ethylene glycol spacer amongst polymerization in a solvent together with dispersion inward an inorganic medium

 The formation of cyclic oligomers during step-growth polymerization.
+1. Introduction

 2. Synthesis together with extraction of cyclic oligomers of poly(ether ketone)